 name | arguments | returns |

-__init__ | n_bins=None, chem_data=None, reaction_handler=None | |
+__init__ | n_bins :int, chem_data=None, reaction_handler=None | |

 :param n_bins: The number of compartments (bins) to use in the simulation

-:param chem_data: (OPTIONAL) Object of class "ChemData";
+:param chem_data: [OPTIONAL] Object of class "ChemData";

-if not specified, it will get extracted from the "UniformCompartment" class
+if not specified, it will get extracted

-:param reaction_handler:(OPTIONAL) Object of class "UniformCompartment";
+:param reaction_handler:[OPTIONAL] Object of class "UniformCompartment";

 if not specified, it'll get instantiated here